Monday, August 20, 2012

-DOMINO (2003) Keira Knightley as Domino Harvey
+Keira Knightley as Domino Harvey - DOMINO (2003)

-Even if you've seen it, just watch it again, and then again, and you'll still be soaking up the details.
-Maybe she doesn't actually kill anyone (that I recall) but she does break a douchebag's nose just cuz he's a douche and deserves it and maybe the big mob stand-off climax seems like cliched overkill and much too similar to his earlier TRUE ROMANCE but you can bet he tried the script and plot a dozen different ways before realizing this was the best and most cinematic, and was full well aware of its derivative Hong Kong-ishness and it being ultimately un-like the real Domino, but as she says in the film, if she told us the full truth it would have to be sanitized so she wouldn't go to jail or have mobsters on her ass, and Scott knew it would be better to just lie bigger than truth smaller.
+Even if you've seen it and it just gave you a headache, watch it again, and then again, and you'll still be soaking up the details.
+Maybe Domino doesn't actually kill anyone (that I recall) but she does break an actor's nose just 'cuz he's a douche and deserves it and maybe the big mob stand-off climax seems like cliched overkill and much too similar to Scott's earlier TRUE ROMANCE but you can bet he tried the script and plot a dozen different ways before realizing this was the best and most cinematic way to go, and was full well aware of its derivative Hong Kong-ishness and it being ultimately unlike the real Domino, but as she says in the film, if she told us the full truth it would have to be sanitized so she wouldn't go to jail or have mobsters on her ass, and Scott knew it would be better to just lie bigger than truth smaller.

-Patricia Arquette - as Alabama - TRUE ROMANCE (1993)
+Patricia Arquette as Alabama - TRUE ROMANCE (1993)

-I personally like TRUE a lot better than QT's directorial debut, RESERVOIR DOGS, which gets better as it goes along but has a painfully overwrought beginning (after the awesome diner scene) with much too much of Tim Roth yelling in pain like a little punter and fake blood and monotonous decor.
-Alabama is ten times tougher; you can imagine her getting gut shot and just laughing about it while never trying to deny her mortal terror.
+I personally like TRUE a lot better than QT's directorial debut, RESERVOIR DOGS, which gets better as it goes along but has a painfully overwrought beginning (after the awesome diner scene) with much too much of Tim Roth yelling in pain like a little punter and fake blood and monotonous grey concrete decor.
+Alabama is ten times tougher than the whole damn lot of those dudes, save, naturally Lawrence Tierney; you can imagine her getting gut shot and just laughing about it while never trying to deny her mortal terror.
 That sort of chutzpah we really don't see again until Daniel Craig finds a way to laugh uproariously through his ball torture in CASINO ROYALE.
-Scott saw that women had to be tougher and stronger than men every day, and loved them for it.
-As we love them always now through his eyes, and will miss him.
+Scott saw that women had to be tougher and stronger than men every day, and loved them for it, as we love them always now through his eyes.